LydiaNeema/Product-inventory-manager/README.md

 - ✅ Quantity
 - ✅ Price

-All data is persisted and served from a local `db.json` file using **JSON Server**.
+All data is persisted and served from a hosted `JSON Server` API.

 ---

 ## 🎯 MVP (Minimum Viable Product)

-The first version of the app includes the following core functionality:

 ### 📌 Product Display
-- Fetch and display all products from a local API.
+- Fetch and display all products from a live API.
 - Each product is rendered with:
   - Name
   - Category